Ecstasy: A powerful hallucinogen

-A myth persists that ecstasy is a safe drug but this is hardly the case.
-According to Nora D. Volkow, M.D., Director of the National Institute on Drug Abuse “MDMA can cause a dangerous increase in body temperature that can lead to kidney failure.
+Many people harbor the myth that ecstasy is a safe drug, but it is hardly the case.
+In fact, at times, its use can turn out to be fatal.
+According to Nora D. Volkow, M.D., Director, National Institute on Drug Abuse (NIDA), “MDMA can cause a dangerous increase in body temperature that can lead to kidney failure.
 MDMA can also increase heart rate, blood pressure, and heart wall stress.”
-Once the body loses its ability to regulate its temperature the kidneys, liver or heart may fail leading to death.
+Once the body loses its ability to regulate its temperature, the kidneys, liver or heart may fail, leading to death.

-The DEA classifies it as a Schedule I drug.
-A Schedule I drug is defined as a drug with a high potential for abuse, no currently accepted medical use in treatment in the United States, and a lack of accepted safety for use under medical supervision.
-This means that using this substance can put the individual at risk of developing an ecstasy addiction.
+The DEA classifies the drug under Schedule I, with a high potential for abuse, no currently accepted medical use in treatment in the United States, and a lack of accepted safety for use under medical supervision.
+This means that an individual using this substance runs the risk of developing an ecstasy addiction.

 - Sleep Disturbances